drscotthawley/flocoder/README.md

 # flocoder

-A latent generative flow matching model for MIDI piano roll images.
+A (quantized) latent generative flow matching model.

-This is intended as a lightweight, fast (and maybe interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI).
+This is primarily intended as a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but is designed to work on more general datasets too.

 ## NOTE: This is all just dummy code right now, nothing works! -SHH